+Traditionally used for herding cattle, its intimidating appearance and hyper-awareness make the Presa Canario an ideal guard dog.
 Also known as the “Canary Dog of Prey,” the breed is said to date back to the 15th and 16th centuries after the conquest of the Canary Islands, when larger dogs would serve the very important roles of guarding farms, working cattle, and even exterminating wild or stray dogs.

-Several other Hispanic breeds may have contributed to the formation of the Presa Canario, in particular the Presa Espanol, as well as the Bardino Majorero, a pre-Hispanic sheepdog originating on the Island of Fuerteventura.
+The roots of the Presa Canario can be traced back to the cattle breed Iberian Presa (Perro de Ganado Majorero), an average-size mastiff breed and intuitive guard dog.
+Several other breeds may have contributed to the formation of the Presa Canario, in particular, the Presa Espanol, as well as the Bardino Majorero, a sheepdog originating on the Island of Fuerteventura.

-Full recovery of the Presa Canario breed began in 1982, when a group of breeders from the island of Tenerife formed an association to support the resurgence of the Presa Canario.
+Fortunately, during the 1970s, reputable breeders bred Presa Canarios that were both massive and courageous as well as functional with acute watchdog instincts, a headstrong, courageous temperament, and an extremely territorial nature.
+Full recovery of the Presa Canario breed began in 1982 when a group of breeders from the island of Tenerife formed an association to support the resurgence of the Presa Canario.
 Today, the breed serves as the animal symbol of Gran Canaria.
 It has been recorded in the Foundation Stock Service since 1996.

 Presa Canario Care

 While protective and devoted to its family, this breed is generally better suited for experienced, active owners who can properly socialize their Presa Canario and provide ample opportunity for outdoor activity.
-Because of its history as a guard dog, the breed is strong-willed, powerful, and intelligent—and very suspicious of strangers—and therefore may require increased opportunities for socialization and training early in life to safely interact with others, particularly in a home with children or other pets.
+Because of its history as a guard dog, the breed is strong-willed, powerful, intelligent, and very suspicious of strangers—and therefore may require increased opportunities for socialization and training early in life to safely interact with others, particularly in a home with children or other pets.